-The new Bridge 1 would be single span (meaning no center piers being needed) and would be approximately 50 feet long.
-The new Bridge 2 would also be single span and would be approximately 87 feet long.
-Lastly, the new Bridge 3 would be three-span as the historic pre-ACROW bridges were, and be approximately 178 feet long.
-Table 2-1 below presents a summary of the proposed bridge sizes as compared to the existing ACROW bridges.
-Figures 2-2 through 2-7 at the end of this chapter depict the bridge sites and proposed preliminary design and bridge profile views (view from the side) for Bridges 1, 2, and 3.
+The new Bridge 1 would be single span (meaning no center piers being needed) like the pre-ACROW historic bridge and would be approximately 50 feet long.
+The new Bridge 2 would also be single span (like the pre-ACROW historic bridge) and would be approximately 87 feet long.
+Lastly, the new Bridge 3 would be three-span as the historic pre-ACROW bridge was, and be approximately 178 feet long.
+Table 2-1 below presents a summary of the proposed bridge sizes as compared to the existing ACROW bridges and the historic pre-ACROW bridges.
+Figures 2-5 through 2-10 at the end of this chapter depict the bridge sites and proposed preliminary design and bridge profile views (view from the side) for Bridges 1, 2, and 3.